 If you’re styling your hair for the gym, try not to weigh it down by using too many products.
 Products will mix with any sweat on your scalp and weigh hair down, making it look greasier.

 If you really want to avoid sweaty hair, then wearing a headband is the best method of prevention as it soaks up all moisture before it reaches your hairline.
 Be sure to wear a headband if you have a high-cardio workout ahead.

 If you want to remove sweat from your hair quickly, but don’t have time to wash it, try blowdrying it on the cold setting to dry out the sweat quickly.
 Plus, the cold air is great for preventing static and frizz.

 If you have a fringe or bangs around your face, braiding your hair to create a headband effect is a great way of keeping your hair in place without damaging it with numerous grips.

 The Dry-Shampoo Trick

 Spray some dry shampoo onto your roots before your workout as a way of soaking up any sweat that may arise.
-It’s also a great way to give hair a volume boost and to prevent it from looking too flat.
+It’s also a great way to give hair a volume boost and prevent it from looking too flat.